manikant65/P2P/README.md

-# Bit Torrent : Peer-to-Peer Group Based File Sharing System
+# Peer-to-Peer Group Based File Sharing System

 - The Mini-torrent project is basically a group based peer-to-peer file sharing network.
 The user has functionalities like sharing a file, downloading a file, removing a file from